-Should be monitored for all vendor-owned, leased, non-owned, and hired vehicles.
+This should be monitored for all vendor-owned, leased, non-owned, and hired vehicles.

 One of the COI documents that BCS handles most frequently is the ACORD 25 form, a standardized template document often used to represent any of the five main types of insurance policies.
-It will list the named insured—the person or entity with the most responsibility and who pays the premium—and it will also contain additional insureds on the policy.
+It will list the named insured—the person or entity with the most responsibility and who pays the premium—and also contain additional insureds on the policy.

-Additional insureds are allowed coverage under the policy owner's contract, but they do not hold the responsibility of paying the premium, nor do they have the power to modify terms of the policy.
+Additional insureds are allowed coverage under the policy owner's contract, but they do not hold the responsibility of paying the premium, nor do they have the power to modify the terms of the policy.

 If we return to our example of hotel construction, additional insured endorsements might cascade like so:

-From there, the general contractor will request an additional insured endorsement for themselves, and for the hotel chain, from each third-party subcontractor performing work.
+From there, the general contractor will request an additional insured endorsement for themselves and for the hotel chain from each third-party subcontractor performing work.
 If done correctly, this will effectively ensure that liability is transferred to the subcontractors' insurers.

-But another thing is when the one party (e.g. "Real Estate Corp.") hires the other party (e.g. "Paul the Plumber LLC.") for a project and requires Paul the Plumber to issue a COI.
+But another thing is when the one party (e.g., "Real Estate Corp.") hires the other party (e.g., "Paul the Plumber LLC") for a project and requires that third party to issue a COI.
 As outlined above, the COI is a concise document containing all the pertinent details of an insurance policy in an easily digestible, standardized form.

-Certificates of Insurance cannot:
+Certificates of Insurance Cannot: